 For many individuals struggling with substance use disorder, the path to recovery can feel daunting, especially when facing the intense challenge of withdrawal.
 At the Addiction Treatment Center of New England in the Brighton neighborhood of Boston, Massachusetts, we believe in utilizing every effective tool available to ensure a safer, more comfortable, and successful start to your recovery journey.

-Medication-Assisted Treatment (MAT) is a cornerstone of our treatment approach, providing a scientifically backed method to help residents of Massachusetts reclaim their lives from addiction.
+Medication-assisted treatment (MAT) is a cornerstone of our treatment approach, providing a scientifically backed method to help residents of Massachusetts reclaim their lives from addiction.
 Discover how MAT detox works, its key components, and the benefits of preparing for treatment in a safe and professional environment.

 How Medication-Assisted Treatment Works

-Key Components of Medication-Assisted Treatment
+Key Components and Goals of Medication-Assisted Treatment

 A truly effective MAT detox program is more than just medication; it is an integrated system of care designed for holistic healing.
 Our program is built on three essential, interconnected pillars that work together to support recovery.

-• FDA-Approved Medications: Medications such as Buprenorphine, Naltrexone, and Methadone are used to manage withdrawal and cravings.
+• FDA-approved medications: Medications such as Buprenorphine, Naltrexone, and Methadone are used to manage withdrawal and cravings.

-• Social Support Services: Case management and peer support help with housing, employment, and other life areas critical for long-term recovery.
+• Social support services: Case management and peer support help with housing, employment, and other life areas critical for long-term recovery.

-What To Expect During MAT Detox
+What To Expect During Medication-Assisted Treatment

 Medications Used During Detox